-Now a panel advising the same agency that oversaw the work may require it to be re-done so trains can go even faster, to the potential benefit of Caterpillar Inc. (CAT) and Siemens AG (SIE) and the detriment of General Electric Co.
-(GE)
+Now a panel advising the same agency that oversaw the work may require it to be re-done so trains can go even faster, to the potential benefit of Caterpillar Inc. (CAT:US) and Siemens AG (SIE) and the detriment of General Electric Co.
+(GE:US)

 “In a time of great fiscal constraints, why should taxpayers pay more money to save a fraction of travel time that can’t even be achieved unless states spend billions of dollars more to undo work they have already done?”
 Rob McKeel, general manager of global locomotive operations for GE, said in an e- mail.